 Even those of us who’ve never owned a convertible see ourselves driving with the top down when we picture the perfect road trip.
-Blue skies, warm sun, music blaring: Somewhere in the history of car trips, summer became the quintessential backdrop.
+Blue skies, warm sun, music blaring; somewhere in the history of car trips, summer became the quintessential backdrop.
 In the months that follow, however, when the leaves start changing and everything begins smelling of nutmeg and ginger, the open road becomes even more enchanting.
-From the season’s harvest to its holiday cheer, fall is the perfect time of year to plan a road trip.
-Here’s how to make the most of it.
+From the season’s harvest to its holiday cheer, there’s no doubt that fall road trips outclass summer drives for color and coziness.
+Here’s how to make the most of one.

 Follow the foliage